Eligibility and Requirements

 Submissions must be in English.

-A project budget sheet ( project finance sheet ) is required for each submission.
+A project budget sheet ( project finance sheet ) and production schedule are required for each submission.

 If you are selected, you must present the proposal personally to the panel.
 A proxy may be allowed subject to the panel’s approval.

-The panel will consist of 1 producer from NHK, KBS, and PTS, respectively.
+The panel will consist of 1 producer each from NHK, KBS, and PTS.

 The Panel's decision is final.